xy-241/CS-Notes/content/Algorithm/Recursion/Sorting.md

 >[!note]- Time Complexity
 > **Best-case**
 > - $O(n^2)$, because at each iteration, we can only find the current smallest element.
-Even if we are given a fully sorted array, we need to perform $n$ iterations, in order to have the confidence to say that the array is sorted
+Even if we are given a fully sorted array, we need to perform $n^2$ iterations, in order to have the confidence to say that the array is sorted
 >
 > **Average-case**
 > - $O(n^2)$, assume inputs are chosen at random